 - Eyelid surgery: Options for improving the appearance

 - Cosmetic procedures – Eyelid surgery – NHS

 - Eyelid Surgery | American Society of Plastic Surgeons

 Dr Richard Sackelariou MBBS FRACS(Plas) is a Specialist Plastic, Cosmetic and Reconstructive Surgeon in Melbourne, Victoria and Sydney, Australia.

-He is a highly sought-after Plastic Surgeon for precision procedures like nose reshaping, tummy tucks, breast surgery including transaxillary incision methods, implant removal/replacement and Breast Lift procedures,
+Dr Sackelariou is a highly sought-after Plastic Surgeon for precision procedures like nose reshaping, tummy tucks, breast surgery including transaxillary incision methods, implant removal/replacement and Breast Lift procedures.

-He is particularly known for his signature surgeries – neck lift, facelift and eyelid rejuvenation procedures.
+His signature surgeries include – neck lift, facelift and eyelid rejuvenation procedures.
 He also performs expert cosmetic injections for facial rejuvenation.

-Patient’s love his caring manner, his dedication to excellence and his extensive expertise in surgical planning for a natural-looking, harmonious result.
+Patients love his caring manner, his dedication to excellence and his extensive expertise in surgical planning for a natural-looking, harmonious result.